nyu-systems/Entangle/README.md

 Thank you for your reviews.

 This artifact is our implementation of the inductive relation refinement method described in the paper.
-We also provides input computation graphs for the open-source frameworks, but we choose not to publish the graphs of the company's proprietary models.
+We also provides input computation graphs for the open-source frameworks, but unfortunately, we cannot publish the graphs of the company's proprietary models.

 With this repository, the performance results for verification graphs from open-source frameworks can be reproduced, including